flameshot-org/flameshot/README.md

 - Experimental Gnome Wayland and Plasma Wayland support.

-- If you are using Gnome you need to install the [Gnome Shell Extension Appindicator](https://github.com/Ubuntu/gnome-shell-extension-appindicator) extension in order to see the system tray icon.
+- If you are using Gnome you need to install the [AppIndicator and KStatusNotifierItem Support](https://extensions.gnome.org/extension/615/appindicator-support/) extension in order to see the system tray icon.

 - Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard.
 Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture to a file.
 Check the [Shortcuts](#keyboard-shortcuts) for more information.